(I originally wrote this in 2018, but updated it today because it’s 2020 and us moms need all the solidarity right now.)

 When our babies cry, we know they are crying because they need us, and we shouldn’t have to defend our choice to comfort our own baby!

-But in case you are in need of a little science to share with people:
+But in case you (or someone to close to you) are in need of a little science reassurance: